metabrainz/musicbrainz-vm/README.md

 If you encounter an error, ping ruaok in #metabrainz on Freenode.

 ## Creating search indexes

+NOTE: All of the steps below work from vagrant, but you can invoke them from the VM directly as well.

 In order to use the search functions of the web site/API you will need to build search indexes.
 Run: